There must be something in the East Texas air, water, or latitudinal orientation that drives people to distraction around the holidays.

 Soon after graduating from A&M, Medlin found a piece of land for sale not far from the old site of the Texas World Speedway along State Highway 6 south of College Station.
 He convinced his parents to help him purchase the property to create a drive-through Christmas park in Aggieland...a lot like Santa Land in his hometown.

-Once the land was bought, the Medlins invested more money to ready the property.
-They opened the doors to Santa’s Wonderland in 1998.
+Once the land was secured, the Medlins invested more money to ready the property for visitors…hopefully by the thousands.
+They turned on the lights at Santa’s Wonderland in 1998.

 It took Central Texans a while to get familiar with the concept of a super-sized holiday-lighting extravaganza.